The name of the organisation shall be the Oxfordshire Family History Society.

 f. to co-operate with family history and other societies with similar interests.

 b.
-The Executive Committee shall administer the affairs of the Society and shall hold meetings at least four times in each year and shall determine the rules and procedures to govern its own meetings.
-A quorum of the Executive Committee shall consist of three of its members, one of whom must be an officer.
-When it meets, it can use whatever communication tools are available and suitable to ensure active participation of its members.
+The Executive Committee shall administer the affairs of the Society and shall hold meetings at least four times in any period of twelve months and shall determine the rules and procedures to govern its own meetings.

 c.
-The names of candidates proposed for election to the Executive Committee must be submitted to the Secretary of the Executive Committee so as to arrive not less than 21 days before the Annual General Meeting, and a statement that the candidate has agreed to stand must be included.
-If there are more candidates than vacancies on the Executive Committee the Chairman shall appoint two scrutineers to hold a ballot at the meeting.
-If there are fewer candidates than vacancies further nominations may be accepted at the meeting, at the discretion of the Chairman.
+Nominations for officer roles and for membership of the Executive Committee must be submitted to the Secretary of the Executive Committee, either by post or by electronic mail, so as to arrive not less than 21 days before the Annual General Meeting.
+If there are more candidates than vacancies on the Executive Committee then the said committee shall, in advance of the meeting, appoint two scrutineers to hold a ballot at the meeting.

 d.
-Minutes of the proceedings of the Executive Committee shall be taken by the Secretary or by another member of the Society appointed by the Executive Committee and filed in a manner approved by the Executive Committee.
+Minutes of the proceedings of the Executive Committee shall be taken by a member of the Society appointed by the said committee and filed in a manner approved by the Executive Committee.
 They shall be confirmed at the next relevant meeting.

+e.
+If there is a vacancy on the Executive Committee, the said Committee may co-opt any other eligible person to serve until the next Annual General Meeting.

 f.
-If any member of the Executive Committee shall be unable to complete his or her full term of office, the said Committee may co-opt any other eligible person to serve until the next Annual General Meeting.

-g.
-The Executive Committee may appoint sub-committees, either ad hoc or permanently, which under the authority and with the approval of the Committee shall be empowered to deal with particular questions.
+The Executive Committee may appoint, or dissolve, sub-committees, either ad hoc or permanently, which under the authority and with the approval of the Committee shall be empowered to deal with particular matters.
 The Executive Committee may nominate such persons as they consider appropriate, including persons not members of the Committee.
 All recommendations of sub-committees must be submitted for approval by the Executive Committee.

 a.
-The Executive Committee is enabled under Clause 4(h) to establish Groups in the furtherance of the Society’s objects.
-The objects of any such Group shall reflect the objects of the Society, but may specialise within them.
-The constitution, officers and rules of any such Group shall be decided in consultation with the Executive Committee.
-Any such Group shall be subject to such Standing Orders or other Conditions that the Executive Committee may from time to time prescribe for its operation.
+The objectives of any Group shall reflect the objectives of the Society, but may specialise within them.
+The constitution, officers and rules of any Group shall be decided in consultation with the Executive Committee.
+Any Group shall be subject to such conditions that the Executive Committee may from time to time prescribe for its operation.

 b.
 Each Group shall identify itself as “Oxfordshire Family History Society, identifier Group”, may use the Society’s letterhead, suitably modified, and the Society’s logo.
 Its meetings shall be open to any Member of the Society.